 steps: ...

 In CircleCI, you can define the steps of each job, including repository checkout and cache-related processing.
-This gives you great freedom, not only for the CI container environment but also for the steps.
+This gives you great freedom, not only for defining the CI container environment but also for the automated steps in your CI/CD pipeline.
 You can find all the details in the official documentation.

 Using the Docker executor